 As the Scout project gained momentum, AIM began work on the CUCM implementation.
-Working with airline contract VOIP engineers, the technical program manager defined the business requirements, configuration requirements, and design requirements to support high availability, redundancy and resiliency.
-The technical program manager worked with numerous business leaders to determine their call-routing needs, wrote business rules and configuration requirements, and then worked with the engineers to ensure the requirements were configured into the system.
+Working with airline contract VOIP engineers, the AIM TDE defined the business requirements, configuration requirements, and design requirements to support high availability, redundancy and resiliency.
+The TDE worked with numerous business leaders to determine their call-routing needs, wrote business rules and configuration requirements, and then worked with the engineers to ensure the requirements were configured into the system.

 AIM led both projects concurrently, building and testing the servers, clients and user interfaces in multiple stages for different sites including the airline’s main SOC and two DR locations.
 With the VOIP platform in place, Scout was released to successive sites in go-live phases with 72-hour continuous support, with no missed calls and no impact to operations.
 Roll-back capability was in place but was never needed.